 - Choose friends who want the best for you

-- Compare yourself from yesterday’s you, not from today’s someone else
+- Compare yourself to yesterday’s you, not to today’s someone else

 - If you’re not growing, you’re not winning

 - Pursue what’s meaningful, not what is beneficial